 Australian Terrier Breed Maintenance

 The Australian Terrier has a harsh, wiry coat allowing for easy maintenance.
 This harsh coat resists matting and repels dirt.
-Brushing and combing should be completed weekly in order to prevent kinks in the coat.
+Brushing and combing should be completed weekly in order to prevent kinks.
 Brushing regularly also helps reduce shedding.
 Stripping of dead hair should be completed every 6 to 8 weeks.
-It is recommended to maintain a hygienic coat by bathing the dog at least once every 4 weeks.
+It is recommended to maintain hygiene by bathing the dog at least once every 4 weeks.
 Overbathing will result in a dull-looking coat.
 The undercoat should be brushed gently in order to stimulate oils for a glossy finish.
-If hair grows too long around the eyes and ears, trimming is suggested to maintain its appearance.
-By maintaining its coat in proper condition, the coat helps to protect the Australian Terrier in both the cool and warmer months.
-In the winter, the coat helps by remaining warm and dry.
-In the summer, the coat protects against heat.
+If hair grows too long around the eyes and ears, trimming is suggested to maintain a smart looking appearance.
 As with most dogs, the nails should be trimmed every 3 to 4 weeks to avoid tears resulting from overgrowth.
 Ears should be checked weekly to prevent ear wax buildup which can lead to infection.
 The Australian Terrier is a relatively clean dog and leaves little to no smell.
-He loves to remain active due to his original purpose of hunting vermin.
-Because of this, it is recommended to provide your Australian Terrier with the daily exercise it requires.
-The Australian Terrier would fare better in a house with optimal area to run around and remain active.
-An apartment with a fenced-in yard would also be sufficient if enough activity is provided.
-The Australian Terrier thrives in the presence of company and would love to be around others to maintain its happiness.
-The Australian Terrier is able to adapt to both rural and urban dwellings as long as it is provided with the necessary equipment to maintain an active lifestyle.